-Avocados: WATCHLIST The U.S. avocado industry closed last week at 61.5M pounds, with the slight decline attributed to reduced volume from Peru.
-Mexico has completed its crop transition, with over 99% of current harvest activity now coming from Off-Bloom (Loca/Mendez) fruit, which is averaging 26.3% dry matter and peaking on 48s and 60s.
-Jalisco currently accounts for 17.5% of Mexico's shipments to the U.S. Looking ahead, next week's projections remain unusually low, with volume expected to mirror current levels.
-California and Peru are both tapering off, though select sizes from each region will remain available through September.
-The 2025 Peruvian avocado campaign is approximately 90% complete, with more than 590,000 metric tons shipped globally.
-Volume continues to arrive in good quality, and programs that remain active, particularly for medium and large sizes, are expected to continue for a few more weeks.
-Approximately 6.1M pounds were harvested in week 34 from California.
+Avocados: WATCHLIST Overall markets remain steady.
+The U.S. avocado industry closed last week at 60.6M pounds, with the gradual decline from Peru.
+Jalisco currently accounts for 15.4% of Mexico's shipments to the U.S. The Off-Bloom (Loca/Mendez) crop is averaging 26.3% dry matter, with sizing peaking on 48s and 60s.
+Mexico is essentially finished transitioning crops, with over 99% of harvest activity from Off-Bloom fruit.
+The 2025 Peruvian avocado campaign is approximately 92% complete, with more than 600,000 metric tons shipped globally.
+Depending on size requirements, programs are starting to transition back into different countries of origin.
+Approximately 6.6M pounds were harvested in week 35 from California.
 Dry matter is averaging 31%.
 Sizing continues to peak on 48s and 60s.
 Harvest volume has flattened out, though fruit quality remains excellent.
 Based on current harvest rates, California fruit is expected to remain available through October.